-Gloucester Docks is a go-to location for period dramas and feature films, with Terry Pratchett’s The Colour of Magic starring David Jason, Amazing Grace starring Ioan Gruffudd, Vanity Fair and Martin Chuzzlewit all being filmed here.
+Gloucester Docks is a go-to location for period dramas and feature films, with 2020’s Peter Rabbit 2: The Runaway starring Margot Robbie and James Corden, Terry Pratchett’s The Colour of Magic starring David Jason, Amazing Grace starring Ioan Gruffudd, Vanity Fair and Martin Chuzzlewit all being filmed here.
 Big kids might also remember seeing colourful ragdolls Rosie and Jim floating along in their canal boat.

 Sean Bean and Danny Dyer’s Outlaw was also shot here and at locations across Gloucester city centre too.
-But the biggest coup of all was when Gloucester's landmark was used for Tim Burton's blockbuster Alice in Wonderland: Through the Looking Glass in 2014.
+But one of the biggest coups of all was when Gloucester's landmark was used for Tim Burton's blockbuster Alice in Wonderland: Through the Looking Glass back in 2014.

 The unique and rather magical setting of Puzzlewood, also in Coleford, continues to be a popular film location for everything from television dramas and documentaries to children’s programmes and huge Hollywood blockbusters, including Atlantis, Merlin, Hidden Kingdoms, Jack the Giant Slayer, Wizards vs Aliens and real life opening and closing scenes from CBeebies favourite Tree Fu Tom.
 Puzzlewood was also used as a film location for Star Wars Episode VII: The Force Awakens.